xyOz-dev/Roo-Code-Docs/docs/features/custom-instructions.md

 * "When adding new features to websites, ensure they are responsive and accessible"

 :::tip Pro Tip: File-Based Team Standards
-When working in team environments, placing `.roorules` files under version control allows you to standardize Roo's behavior across your entire development team.
-This ensures consistent code style, documentation practices, and development workflows for everyone on the project.
+When working in team environments, using the `.roo/rules/` directory structure (and potentially `.roo/rules-{modeSlug}/` directories for specific modes) under version control is the recommended way to standardize Roo's behavior across your team.
+This allows for better organization of multiple instruction files and ensures consistent code style, documentation practices, and development workflows.
+The older `.roorules` file method can still be used but offers less flexibility.
 :::

 ## Combining with Custom Modes